 Currently, I am excited and honored to be the Music Director at Elevate Life Church in Sacramento, CA. Meanwhile, I am excited in continuing in pursuing a BA in Music at Sacramento State University.
 There are always room for me to learn and grow as a musician.
 Without a doubt, I am thrilled to learn even more in Jazz, Classic, and Performances.

 Not only I play piano and drums, I play guitar as well!
 I loved acoustic guitar and decided to pick up a guitar and starting learning.
 Now, the guitar is my third instrument.

 Besides living and playing music, I teach also!
 By numerous peers, families, and friends, I've been told that I have the gift of teaching.
 I love teaching!!

 I first started teaching at the Sacramento City Unified School District as the Teacher Assistant from 2001 to 2004 at Sacramento High School and J F Kennedy High School.
 It was an unforgettable experience teaching the Deaf, Hard of Hearing, Hearing, and disabled students.
 Not too long ago, I returned to the Sacramento City Unified School District as an Instructional Assistant I in the Deaf/Hard of Hearing Special Education Program.
 I'm loving it!!

 I felt compelled to start teaching piano in 2010 at home.
-I've been hired by Southgate Recreation & Park District in Sacramento, CA as a Special Interest Instructor and I am still in connection to teach there in the summer every year.
+I've been hired by Southgate Recreation & Park District in Sacramento, CA as a Special Interest Instructor and I am still in connection to teach there.
 I teach piano, guitar, and American Sign Language there.
 Again, teaching - and giving - are my gifts.